saltyrtc/saltyrtc-meta/Protocol.md

 This message is being sent by the server after a client connected to the server using a valid signalling path.
 The server MUST generate a new cryptographically secure random NaCl key pair for each client.
-The public key of that key pair MUST be sent in the payload of this message.
-This message is not end-to-end encrypted.
+The public key of that key pair MUST be set in the *key* field of this message.
+The message is not end-to-end encrypted.

 ```
 {